SAP-samples/teched2023-DA260/exercises/dd2/README.md

 <br>

 Now we take this overview and provide some more granular view on the type of SAP System that can be integration with Replication Flows incl. a brief overview on the minimum version that is required.
-More information about the ABAP integration with SAP Data Intelligence Cloud can be found here:
+More information about the ABAP integration with SAP Datasphere can be found here:
 **[SAP Data Intelligence / SAP Datasphere - ABAP Integration](https://launchpad.support.sap.com/#/notes/2890171)**
+Please note that SAP Data Intelligence and SAP Datasphere use primarily the same integration patterns when extracing data from SAP ABAP based systems and therefore a lot of SAP notes mentioning SAP Data Intelligence when using Replication Flows are also valid in the context of using Replication Flows in SAP Datasphere!

 <br>